In this post:

 8:35-8:45 am PST: Introduction to exporting your magazine: projects and plans, CPF export grants – Steven Casey, Business Development Director and Regina Erak, Managing Director, Erak Global Works, Ltd.

 Steven Casey and Regina Erak will introduce the seminar series agenda and highlight the companies and international experts who will be conducting the workshops.
-Steven will also offer ideas and advice on projects and programs that could qualify for special export grants from the Canada Periodical Fund.
+Steven will also offer ideas and advice on projects and programs that could qualify for special export grants from the Canadian Periodical Fund.

 8:45 – 9:25 a.m.
 PST: Global trends in magazine publishing – James Hewes, President & CEO, FIPP